-Only include the projected expenditures in order to provide the services described in the contract.
-In the event that you are allocating a portion of already existing expenditures in the budget, provide the total amount of the agency expenditure and the detail of how the amount budgeted for the direct use of the program was calculated.
+Only include the projected expenditures to provide the services described in the contract.
+If you are allocating a portion of already existing expenditures in the budget, provide the total amount of the agency expenditure and the detail of how the amount budgeted for the direct use of the program was calculated.
 The allocation of existing agency expenditures should be done by exception only when the expenditures directly relate to the proposed outcomes.
 Be consistent with the percentage allocated when doing so in more than one line item.